-The New Zealand Marine Research Foundation (NZMRF) has consistently reported annually since its formation in the 1990s, with the inclusion of an audited financial report, though this is not a requirement for NZ tax purposes.
-In recent years, we have been able to present audited financial reports in a timely manner, thanks to our current auditor.
+The New Zealand Marine Research Foundation (NZMRF) has consistently reported annually since its formation in the 1990s, with the inclusion of an audited financial report, though this is not a requirement

 This year, three grants were approved.
 The most significant was a commitment to support a PhD student at Auckland University studying mushy flesh snapper.
 This marks the first of a four-year commitment to support research led by a PhD student.
 While it is too early to report developments, we plan to present an update involving the student at next year's AGM.
-Other grants included continued support for the marlin satellite tagging program with the New Plymouth Sportfishing and Underwater Club, an ongoing project that has spanned several years, and funding for a representative from Blue Water Marine Research to attend the 7th International Billfish Symposium in San Diego, USA.
+Other grants included continued support for the marlin satellite tagging programme with the New Plymouth Sportfishing and Underwater Club, an ongoing project that has spanned several years, and funding for a representative from Blue Water Marine Research to attend the 7th International Billfish Symposium in San Diego, USA.
 The total amount spent on these grants matched our income for the year, reflecting a sustainable approach to funding research initiatives.